 We are utilizing best practices based on our experience with a similar protocols under the REDS-II and REDS-III programs.

-Participants who have showed up for the study appointment will be taken to a private area, for the following procedures: signing the informed consent, blood collection and ACASI interview.
+Participants who have showed up for the study appointment will be taken to a private area, for the following procedures: signing the informed consent, and ACASI interview.

 ACASI Interview: The designated research assistant for the ACASI interview will have an individual-level username and password.
 At the beginning of the ACASI interview the research assistant will help the participant showing how to proceed and how to use the features of the software, after that the study participant will be left alone.
 At the end of the ACASI interview there will be a screen: “You have finished the questionnaire.
 From now on, DO NOT touch the screen.
 Please, talk to the research assistant, the person who assisted you at the beginning of this questionnaire.
 This assistant will close the screen and acknowledge you for your participating in this study”.
 The research assistant will close the interview in the presence of the participant.
 We will also impose that the computer will be locked after 15 minutes of inactivity, in addition to instructions to the staff to lock computers when not in use.